ctnadovich/ebrevet/README.md

 - `open` Open time of control in time zone UTC in ISO 8661 format (eg: 2023-07-08T10:46:00+00:00)
 - `close` Open time of control in time zone UTC in ISO 8661 format (eg: 2023-07-08T10:46:00+00:00)

-The open/close time of the start control in the control list is arbitrary and does not have to bear any relationship to the start time of the event given in the `start_time_window` map.
-The open/close time of the start given in the control list is subtracted from the open/close times of each subsequent control in the list to determine the relative open/close time difference between the controls.
-This difference is then added to the actual start time based on the start style, to yield the actual open/close time of each control.
-For example, if the open time of the start control is 6AM, and the open time of the next control is 7:30AM, this is a one and a half hour difference.
-If a rider actually starts at 5AM with a freeStart style event, then their first control will open at 6:30 AM.
+Although an exact open and close time is specified for each control in the JSON map, the  open/close time of the start control is arbitrary and does not have to bear any relationship to the actual start time of the event given in the `start_time_window` map.
+The open/close times of subsequent controls are all considered to be relative to the start control open/close times.
+Specifically, the open/close time of the start is subtracted from the open/close times of each subsequent control in the list to determine the relative open/close time difference between the controls.
+This calculated difference is then added to the actual start time based on the start style, to yield the actual open/close time of each control for the actual event.
+For example, if the open time of the start control is given as 6AM in the JSON, and the open time of the next control is given as 7:30AM, this is a calculated one and a half hour difference.
+If a rider actually starts at 5AM with a freeStart style event, then their first control will open at 5AM plus 1 hour 30 minutes, or 6:30 AM.

 Two optional fields are supported in this data structure, and if available will be displayed as part of the detailed control description, but are otherwise not used.

 - `style` Style of control for traditional brevet purposes (eg: staffed, merchant, photo, etc... )
 - `address` Street address of control (eg: 123 Main St, Anytown, NJ)

 ### App Version